Skip Navigation

 Available Warcries

 Further details of warcries from both the perspective of the warrior and the victim are available on the attached guidance note.
-(PDF Document) This should be read in conjunction with the updated information below.
+(Word Document) This should be read in conjunction with the updated information below.

 WARCRIES UPDATE - (5/26/2008)